Conflux-Chain/js-conflux-sdk/docs/error_handling.md

 Buffer.from(e.data.slice(2), 'hex').toString()
 ```

+From SDK V2.0 the hex encoded `error.data`, will be auto decoded by SDK, you can catch and check it through `error.data`.

 ## Common Errors

 ### `Method not found`

-`Method not found` means you send a RPC request, and the request's method is not supported by the server.
+`Method not found` means you send a RPC request, and the request's method is not supported by the fullnode RPC service.
 If you are invoke `cfx.sendTransaction()` and seen this error, normally because `cfx.wallet` doesn't have the account `tx.from`, you should add it to wallet through `cfx.addPrivateKey()`.

 ### `0x prefix is missing`